groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/nodejs-java/generate/excel.en.md

     link_title: "Learn more"
     picture: "about_watermark.svg" # 480 X 400
     content: |
-       GroupDocs.Watermark for Node.js via Java is a comprehensive solution for managing watermarks using Node.js via Java.
-With this tool, developers can easily perform operations such as generation, adjust, search, and clear watermarks from documents in popular file formats.
-It supports working with both text and image watermarks in a variety of documents, including PDF, Microsoft Word, Excel, PowerPoint, Visio, email, and image formats.
-GroupDocs.Watermark supports all major operating systems and Node.js via Java versions including J2SE 7.0 (1.7), J2SE 8.0 (1.8) or above.
+       GroupDocs.Watermark for Node.js via Java is a powerful tool designed for backend developers looking to incorporate unique watermarks into Excel and OpenOffice spreadsheets.
+This versatile API allows for the embedding of text and image watermarks that can be fully customized in terms of font, size, color, and opacity.
+Compatible with a range of spreadsheet formats including XLS, XLSX, and ODS, the tool ensures that watermarks are applied with precision, maintaining the integrity and layout of your spreadsheets while offering robust protection against unauthorized use.

 ############################# Steps ############################
 steps: